Gunasundarinagalingam/technophile/CONTRIBUTING.md

 12. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.

-13. By default, all pull requests should be against the `Techies` main repo, `master` branch.
+13. By default, all pull requests should be against the `technophile` main repo, `master` branch.
-    **Make sure that your Base Fork is set to techies/master when raising a Pull Request.**
+    **Make sure that your Base Fork is set to technophile/master when raising a Pull Request.**

-14. Submit a pull request from your branch to `Techies` `master` branch.
+14. Submit a pull request from your branch to `technophile` `master` branch.

 15. The title (also called the subject) of your PR should be descriptive of your changes and succinctly indicate what is being fixed.